DirtyHairy/yagb/README.md

 # YAGB - **Y**et **A**nother **G**ame**b**oy Emulator

-YAGB is a gameboy emulator that runs in your browser.
+YAGB is a GameBoy / GameBoy Color emulator that runs in your browser.
 It started as a fun project at a [company](https://mayflower.de) hackathon and evolved into a full-fledged emulator in about one month.
 It is written in TypeScript, and you can either run the [build on github.io](https://dirtyhairy.github.io/yagb) or build and run it from scratch.

 # Usage